Custom Die Struck Pins

 A die-struck pin is created by a precious or semi-precious metal pressed against a solid form, creating an impression in the material.
-Through the pressing process, the semi-precious metal becomes dense, creating a durable, beautiful, and seamless piece that you’ll love to pin to any item you own.
+Through the pressing process, the semi-precious metal becomes dense, creating a durable, beautiful piece.

 What are die struck pins?

 Unlike cast pins where a design is created from zinc or pewter.
 Manufactured with a custom die using your design.
 We stamp our pins into bronze, brass, copper or iron metal.
 Striking a logo into metal creates a recessed area where the color is added.
 In some cases, recessed areas are sandblasted to create a two-tone metal-look.
 With so many different occasions to choose from, die struck pins are the perfect gift for any employee recognition program.
 They can be used as a way of honoring academic achievement or showing team pride and they'll even work well in some cases when you want something more personal with your company's logo on it!

 Custom shapes, plating and made from solid metal

 A die-struck pin is created from metals such as brass, copper, and iron that are stamped or pressed with a hard metal form, creating a solid piece with an impression of your design.
 These impressions can be filled with color, and they can be plated with precious metals.
 Plated in gold, silver or copper and polished by hand and they can be created in any shape or size.
 View our other pin styles.

 Adding color to your logo

 We soft and hard enamel or cloisonne.
 Cloisonne is a glass-based color option that has been around for 2000 years.
 All die struck pins can be plated in a variety of finishes in gold, silver, copper or in precious metals.
 To create a Die struck Lapel Pin, you first need to design your own custom die and then have it created using either copper or brass.
 This process leaves an impression of whatever pattern is desired in the metal which can be up for grabs if one wants something unique!